 I am missing some courses in required subject areas.
 Can I still apply to the programme?

 Our admission requirements are available here.
-Read them carefully, especially Student selection criteria, and compare your current transcript of records to the key subject areas listed under required and additional knowledge.
+Read them carefully, especially Student selection criteria, and compare your current studies to the key subject areas listed under required and additional knowledge.
 If your background and grades fulfill our requirements, you should definitely apply.

-- For background check-up you can also use our course description form (part of the online application).
+- For background check-up, you can also use our course description form (part of the online application available during the application period).
 Many blank fields on the course descriptions form may indicate insufficient background knowledge.

-- SECCLO expects very good previous study success (grades and GPA, if used) from selected students.
-What this means depends on the country, grading system in use and sometimes also university the degree was completed in.
+- SECCLO expects very good previous study success (grades and GPA, if used) from the selected students.
+What this means depends on the country, grading system in use, and also the university the degree was completed in.

 The academic staff (professors and senior academic staff) of all six consortium universities evaluate the eligible applications and make the final selection decisions.
 They evaluate the contents of your previous degree and its grades, and determine whether they are sufficient for selection.
 Because of this joint evaluation process, we cannot comment on individual applicants or their chances of being selected before or during the selection process.

-Please note also that each application round is a separate competition.
+Please note also that the selection process is competitive.
 Your chances of being selected will also depend on the number and quality of other applicants.
 Individual applicant's chances of being selected cannot be estimated before the complete and comprehensive evaluation of all applications.

 You can apply if you are expected to graduate by 31 July.
-In this case, your selection to the SECCLO programme will be conditional, and you will be expected to submit your degree certificate to Aalto University as instructed (early August deadline given in the admission letter).
+In this case your selection to the SECCLO programme will be conditional, and you are expected to submit your degree certificate to SECCLO Admissions Office at Aalto University by the given deadline (early August date given in the letter of admission).

 In your application documents, instead of Bachelor's degree certificate, please include a statement from your home university confirming your graduation date and that you are in your final year of study.
 You can also include a list of courses to be completed during your final semester and/or a short description of your thesis/final project work, if they are missing from your transcsript of records at the time of applying.